uol-eps-mech-idro/adc6click/README.md

 ## Development

-I started out trying to use the Python package spidev but it is poorly documented and does not do what I expected it to do.
-So I decided to switch over to pigpio instead as I know this works.
+I started out trying to use the spidev Python package but it is poorly documented and does not do what I expected it to do.
+So I tried the Analog Devices C driver example.

-## Analog Devices Source Code
+### Analog Devices Source Code

 https://wiki.analog.com/resources/tools-software/uc-drivers/ad7124

-Source code ferom here:
+Source code from here:
 https://github.com/analogdevicesinc/no-OS/tree/master/drivers/adc/ad7124

-### SPI header file

-This needs to be implemented.

-There are three functions which are called by the AD7124 driver:

-SPI_Init() – initializes the communication peripheral.
-SPI_Write() – writes data to the device.
-SPI_Read() – reads data from the device.
+Added this code to the repo.
+Needed SPI and GPIO so found the platform_drivers.c/h files and wrote a test program to drive it.
+It worked apart from the resulting app has SCLK and CE0 swapped.
+Tried to figoue out how to fix this but it started getting deeply into Linux device trees, so I gave up and tried pigpio instead.

+## Pigpio
+Copied my test code over from the nRF905Py driver and hacked it to verify the mode of operation.
+Initially, tried to read the Id register as this was recommended in the docs.
+No response.
+Tried to read an ADC register and it came back with numbers.